openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         all on the agenda.
 >
 > And of course the plumbing: making sure all accounts are connected properly so an announcement or news.o.o article goes to all the proper channels automatically,
         making sure the account details are in the hands of several different people and much more.
-All in all it promises to be a great Collaboration day, so if you™re interested in Social Media and doing some work, join us and help out!
+All in all it promises to be a great Collaboration day, so if youâ€™re interested in Social Media and doing some work, join us and help out!
 >
 > The meeting will be held in the [#openSUSE-Marketing](irc://irc.freenode.net/opensuse-marketing) IRC channel on Freenode.
 Collaboration Days